 The average cost online bachelor’s degree will vary as well from place to place and student to student.
 For those who want to figure out the average cost online bachelor’s degree or any other degree program for themselves, a net price calculator can help.

-How Do Affordable Online Colleges Save Me Money?
+How Do Online Colleges Provide Value?

-Because students aren’t attending a campus, many places will offer a lower tuition.
+Because students aren’t attending a campus, many places will offer lower tuition.
 That’s not a given, but it’s worth searching for.
 Speedy courses also don’t require as many ongoing fees as a longer traditional course.